shovon/connect-commonjs-amd/README.md

 Start your server and go to your browser.
 You should see an alert box show with the string "Hello, World!".

+You can find a slightly modified version of the above example, [here](https://github.com/shovon/connect-commonjs-amd/tree/master/test-server).

 ## Development

 ### Testing